-You should familiarise yourself with, and comply with the privacy laws of Australia and, where applicable, the jurisdiction of your business unit.
+You should familiarise yourself with, and comply with the privacy laws of Australia and, where applicable, other particular privacy laws such as GDPR.

 You must respect and maintain the privacy of personal information held or entrusted to the Company by its clients, customers, suppliers, employees and others (including trial participants).